-recognizing k stable concepts, the k-1 change samples $(\delta_1,...,\delta{k-1})$ form the set of training examples learnt by the Elman network in order to predict the next snapshot \tilde{C}{k+1} .
-The predicted snapshot is temporally added to the list of snapshots \mathcal{M}{LT} .
-It is replaced by the next snapshot C{k+1} when this one is acquired.
+After recognizing k stable concepts, the k-1 change samples $(\delta_1, ..., \delta{k-1})$ form the set of training examples inputed to the Elman's network in order to predict the next snapshot $\tilde{C}{k+1}$ .
+The predicted snapshot is then temporally added to the list of snapshots $\mathcal{M}{LT}$ .
+It is replaced by the next snapshot $C{k+1}$ when this one is acquired.

-Therefore, the list \mathcal{M}{LT} contains snapshots representing past stationary states of the environment, which can be useful in case of recurring contexts, in addition to the next predicted concept according to the Elman's Network, which can be useful in case of a predictable sequence of concept changes.
-Each snapshot in the list is then evaluated according to the evaluation strategy used by the adaptive ensemble to evaluate its base learners in the pool.
-A snapshot is used for prediction if its evaluation record is the best among all candidate hypotheses from both the pool of base learners and \mathcal{M}{LT} .
+Therefore, the list $\mathcal{M}{LT}$ contains snapshots that represent past stationary states of the environment (useful for the recognition of recurring concepts), plus a predicted future state (useful for anticipation).

+Each snapshot in the list is then treated on an equal footing with the base learners in the pool of the adaptive ensemble method.
+The snapshots are therefore evaluated according to the evaluation strategy used by the adaptive ensemble to evaluate the base learners in the pool.
+A snapshot is used for prediction if its evaluation record is the best among all candidate hypotheses from both the pool of base learners and $\mathcal{M}{LT}$ .

-While the pool of candidate base learners is managed according to the policy outlined in Section 3.1 and is therefore of a finite constant size, the list \mathcal{M}{LT} of snapshots may a priori increase forever if new hypotheses are continually retained as worthy of storage.
-Fortunately, it is possible to keep this size under control by recognizing that the two roles of \mathcal{M}{LT} : anticipation and memory for recurring concepts, ask for two different memory management systems.
+While the pool of candidate base learners is managed according to the policy outlined in Section 3.1 and is therefore of a finite constant size, the list $\mathcal{M}{LT}$ of snapshots may a priori increase forever if new hypotheses are continually retained as worthy of storage.
+Fortunately, it is possible to keep this size under control by recognizing that the two roles of $\mathcal{M}{LT}$ : anticipation and memory for recurring concepts, ask for two different memory management systems.
 Indeed, since Elman's networks are incremental learners, they do not need to keep the past history of snapshots at all.
 Regarding the memory for recurring concepts, it can be kept constant using various heuristics.
-One is to delete the oldest or the least reccuring snapshots from the memory.
+One is to delete the oldest or the least recuring snapshots from the memory.
 Another one, more sophisticated, would be to store prototype snapshots instead of the original ones, using a hierarchical clustering technique.
-Because of the limited length of the sequences in our experiments, we did not rely on such memory management schemes.
+In our experiments, we did not rely on such memory management schemes since there was no need for them.